yantonov/dot/README.md

 ###  Dot

 #### Idea
-Put configuration files (dot files) into version control system.
+Put configuration files (dot files) into the version control system.
 To use saved files just create symbolic links to them.
-This tool provides you all required automation by the single command.
+This tool provides you with all the required automation by a single command.

 #### Mechanics
-Dot tool iterates over the current directory including subdirectories and creates symbolic links from ${HOME} to all files inside the current directory.
+Dot tool iterates over the current directory (including subdirectories) and creates symbolic links from ${HOME} to all files inside the current directory.
 Backup files will be generated before the creation of symbolic links.
 No specific layout (directory structure) or additional configuration files are required, just run the program inside the directory which contains your dot files.

 #### Installation
-1. Put the binary ([latest release](https://github.com/yantonov/dot/releases/latest)) into PATH
+1. Put the binary ([latest release](https://github.com/yantonov/dot/releases/latest)) into the PATH
 2. Use it from any directory (from your git repository or any other folder)

-### Windows specifics
+#### Windows specifics
 You must have additional privileges to create symbolic links.
 You can set permissions here:
 ```